 The Study Room is the core resource of LADA and is a free, open access research facility in London, housing one of the largest publicly accessible libraries of Live Art related videos, DVDs and publications in the world used by artists, students, curators, academics and other arts professionals.

-Study Room in Exile is LADA’s satellite study room housed in the Institute for the Art and Practice of Dissent at Home in Liverpool.
+Study Room in Exile is LADA’s satellite study room, previously housed in the Institute for the Art and Practice of Dissent at Home in Liverpool.
+Since 2020, it has been shifting to a new model, with plans to share its resources and energies across a local prison in Liverpool and a radical social movement centre in Minas Gerais, Brazil.

 View the Study Room in Exile library catalogue on libib (full list of the items that the Institute currently holds).